A fresh new experience in the Sales Receipt screen

 Unallocated Invoice Payment

-If you receive a payment for multiple invoices, please create a sales receipt using the according receipt type "Unallocated Invoice Payment" to register the amount received.
+If you receive a payment for multiple invoices, please create a sales receipt using the receipt category "Customer Payment for Invoice" to register the amount received.

-Use Receive Customer Payment to allocate your payment deposit.
-In there, mark the first invoice, click "allocate payment deposit", select the receipt and confirm with "ok", then mark your next invoice to be allocated to the same payment deposit.
+Use Receive Customer Payment (Sales - More - Customer Payments - Receive Customer Payment) to allocate your payment deposit.
+In there, mark the first invoice, click "allocate payment deposit", select the receipt and confirm with "select", then mark your next invoice to be allocated to the same payment deposit.
+Save all by clicking "Done".

-If you receive a prepayment for a future invoice, please use the Sales Receipt template "Prepaid Income".
+If you receive a prepayment for a future invoice, please use the Sales Receipt template "Prepayment from a Customer".
 VAT or Sales Tax can be added and the income will be posted into your balance sheet liabilities until you apply this payment to an invoice.
 Taxes as well as prepaid income liability will be reversed with the payment application to the invoice.

-Please note: the prepayment amount must not exceed the invoice amount.
-So, normally prepayments are used to either apply two partial payments to an invoice or apply one prepayment to one invoice (matching amounts).
+Please note: Prepayment receipts are normally used to either apply two partial payments to an invoice or apply one prepayment to one invoice (matching amounts) - they cannot be split.

 A sales receipt is a quick way to register sales that do not need to be inventory tracked or even linked to a customer.